ManipDreamer3D : Synthesizing Plausible Robotic Manipulation Video with Occupancy-aware 3D Trajectory: Introduction

 Collecting real-world robot manipulation demonstrations is often time-consuming, labor-intensive, and constrained by hardware limitations~\cite{park2024dexhub, an2025dexterous}.
 These challenges hinder the scalability of robotic policy learning, where large and diverse datasets are critical for achieving robust generalization~\cite{schmidt2018adversarially, xu2012robustness}.
 Generating realistic demonstrations with safe and short trajectories becomes particularly important~\cite{ding2020learning, hanselmann2022king}, as it can reduce the dependency on extensive physical data collection while providing high-quality supervision for an effective robot policy model.

-Recent works have sought to expand real-world robot manipulation datasets by replaying recorded trajectories with diverse visual augmentations, such as altering objects, robot embodiments, textures, backgrounds, distractors, lighting conditions, and camera viewpoints~\cite{mandi2022cacti, Chen-RSS-23, fang2025rebot, yang2025novel, huang2024s3g, wei2024emd}.
-Beyond augmentation-based replay, Re$^{3}$Sim~\cite{han2025re} reconstructs realistic scenes in simulation to synthesize plausible manipulation demonstrations.
-ORV~\cite{yang2025orv} introduces a different strategy, using 4D semantic occupancy as an intermediate representation to generate realistic videos from either real-world or simulated data.
-Improving synthesis fidelity is not sufficient for robotics.
-Modeling the robotic actions plays a critical role in producing realistic manipulation videos.
+Recent works have sought to expand real-world robot manipulation datasets by replaying recorded trajectories with diverse visual augmentations, such as altering objects, robot embodiments, textures, backgrounds, distractors, lighting conditions, and camera viewpoints~\cite{mandi2022cacti, Chen-RSS-23, fang2025rebot, yang2025novel}.
+Beyond augmentation-based replay, Re$^{3}$Sim~\cite{han2025re} reconstructs realistic scenes in simulation to synthesize plausible manipulation demonstrations, while ORV~\cite{yang2025orv} uses 4D semantic occupancy as an intermediate representation to generate realistic videos from either real-world or simulated data.
+Modeling robotic actions serves as another vital method for enriching realistic manipulation datasets.
 This\&That~\cite{wang2024language} conditions generation on object and target gestures, whereas RoboMaster~\cite{fu2025learning} jointly models both robot and object trajectories to guide the generation process.

 While these approaches have generated promising robotic videos, several limitations remain.
 First, existing methods often overlook that robotic actions are planned in a 3D space.
-As a result, the generated videos may contain trajectories that violate physical constraints, lack collision avoidance, motion safety, or execution efficiency.
-These methods still rely heavily on manual object selection or annotation~\cite{yang2025orv, wang2024language, fu2025learning}.
+As a result, the generated videos may contain trajectories that violate physical constraints, lack collision avoidance, or execution efficiency.
+These methods still rely heavily on manual object selection~\cite{yang2025orv, wang2024language, fu2025learning}.
 Second, the generated scenes fail to maintain geometric and physical consistency with real-world environments~\cite{wang2024language, zhou2024robodreamer, li2025manipdreamer}.
-Even when the generated 2D videos exhibit promising perceptual quality, inaccuracies in object size, placement, or contact state can lead to unrealistic 3D interactions, such as incorrect grasping pose.
+Even when the generated 2D videos exhibit promising perceptual quality, inaccuracies in object size, placement, or contact state can lead to unrealistic interactions.
 These issues significantly limit the applicability of such videos for training generalizable robotic policies.